Alkaptonuria is a rare condition in which a person's urine turns a dark brownish-black color when exposed to air.

 The gene defect makes the body unable to properly break down certain amino acids (tyrosine and phenylalanine).
 As a result, a substance called homogentisic acid builds up in the skin and other body tissues.
 The acid leaves the body through the urine.
 The urine turns brownish-black when it mixes with air.

 Alkaptonuria is inherited, which means it is passed down from parents to their children.
-To get this disease, each of your parents must pass you a copy of the faulty HGD gene.
+If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.

 Urine in an infant's diaper may darken and can turn almost black after several hours.
 However, many persons with this condition may not know they have it until mid-adulthood (around age 40), when joint and other problems occur.